lassoan/SlicerMONAIAuto3DSeg/README.md

 ## User interface

 - Segmentation model: select the model that determines what is segmented from the input image(s).
 Hover the mouse over the model name to get more information about the model.
+- Search model: multiple words can be typed here; only those models will be listed that contain all those words in their name, description, or imaging modality.
+For example, enter `quick ct` to get all quick models for CT images.
 - Download sample data: small icon next to the model selector, clicking it downloads a sample data set that can be used for testing the model
 - Inputs
   - Input volume: input image; for certain models multiple input volumes must be selected